Enigmatic-Smile/docs/locations.md

 ## Deleting Locations

 You can delete locations in the [Fidel API Dashboard](https://dashboard.fidel.uk/locations), or using the API's [Delete Location](https://reference.fidel.uk/reference/delete-location) endpoint.
-Only locations that are not syncing can be deleted in the Fidel API Dashboard.

 ```sh
 curl -X DELETE \